 A good tip is to wash your hands with lemon juice to prevent them from becoming black.

-Ayama Wine Farm will be hosting the Second Artichokes Festival in the Voor Paardeberg.
+Ayama Wine Farm will be hosting the Third Artichokes Festival in the Voor Paardeberg.
 OPEN to all #ayamafanatics, this gastronomic event is becoming an annual appointment for those loving good food and healthy artichokes.
-This year’s program is promising to be sparkling and tasty, even more than the 2018th edition and will be revealed soon.
+This year’s program is promising to be sparkling and tasty, even more than previous editions and respecting Social Distancing Rules.
+We are planning to bring the Festival to your home without precluding the one held on site.
+All details will be revealed soon.
 Early booking is suggested!
-Pre-booking is necessary as no Tickets will be sold at the gate on the day.
+Pre-booking is necessary for the onsite Festival as no Tickets will be sold at the gate on the day.